-- 2022: "Katrina Howard SC of Ninth Floor Selborne Chambers is recommended by more than one source for her particularly strong expertise in the patent field, where her academic background in biochemistry, microbiology and pharmacology constitutes a notable asset.
 One interviewee observes: "I can confidently rely upon Katrina's ability to understand both the scientific and the legal aspects of the case."
-In addition to being seen as "a first-choice counsel in the pharma field," she is also praised as a silk who not only "works extremely hard and is on top of the material," but also shows an "ability to think outside the square when formulating arguments." - 2021: "Katrina Howard SC of Ninth Floor Selborne Chambers is widely identified as "a leading IP senior counsel," recommended by more than one source for her particularly strong expertise in the patent field, where her academic background in biochemistry, microbiology and pharmacology constitutes a notable asset.
-One source succinctly identifies her as "someone you always want on your team." - 2020: "Rising in the rankings, Katrina Howard SC of Ninth Floor Selborne Chambers is held in high regard for her expertise in complex patent litigation.
-She is a popular choice among pharmaceutical and biotechnology corporations seeking representation in complex patent cases, where she is able to draw on her scientific background.
-One source finds that she is "a sharp scientist and a tenacious advocate who forms trusted relationships with experts and is a skilled cross-examiner."
+In addition to being seen as "a first-choice counsel in the pharma field," she is also praised as a silk who not only "works extremely hard and is on top of the material," but also shows an "ability to think outside the square when formulating arguments."
 Another interviewee enthuses: "She is particularly outstanding as appeal counsel.
 She's able to distil an argument and present it in a way that is adaptive to the court's needs.
 She has excellent client rapport and understands the commercial drivers for ligation."

-Named as one of the Best Lawyers in Australia in Intellectual Property Law in 2020, 2021, 2022, 2023 and 2024
+Named as one of the Best Lawyers in Australia in Intellectual Property Law in 2020, 2021, 2022, 2023, 2024 and 2025.

-Recommended as Leading Intellectual Property Senior Counsel 2021, 2022 and 2023 in Doyles Guide, Australia.
+Recommended as Leading Intellectual Property Senior Counsel 2021, 2022, 2023 and 2024 in Doyles Guide, Australia.